It’s always a good time to look ahead into what awaits us in the future of social media and how we can better prepare for it.

 To future proof their businesses companies will need to get their staff and customers evangelizing them more on social and incentivize them for doing so.

 NealSchaffer.CEO, Maximize Your Social :

-Social business will become more mainstream in 2015 through the efforts of marketers to promote Social Selling as well as Employee Advocacy programs to their sales and business development team as well as entire base of employees.
+Social business will become more mainstream through the efforts of marketers to promote Social Selling as well as Employee Advocacy programs to their sales and business development team as well as entire base of employees.
 The problem is that no one wants to be sold to in social media, especially coming from their friends, so businesses instead should be treading very carefully and seeing these still new programs less as social media sales and marketing opportunities and more as a starting point in creating an inclusive social business strategy and an improved internal culture that will future proof business results for many years to come.